Family And Medical Leave Act (FMLA) Violations

 What Is Job Restoration?

 One question that employees routinely pose to our firm is in regard to job restoration.
 In other words, what rights does an employee have when he/she returns from FMLA leave?
 The short answer is that the FMLA requires that the employer return the employee to the same job, or one that is nearly identical.
 If an employer is unable to place an employee in the same job, the nearly identical job must offer the same general work schedule, and be at a geographically proximate work site, involve substantially similar duties, responsibilities and skills, and offer identical pay, bonus opportunities and benefits.

-Contact Our Skilled Employment Lawyers
+Contact Our Experienced Geneva Employment Lawyers

 It is important to remember that the FMLA only requires that qualified employers provide eligible employees with unpaid leave.
 However, employees may be eligible to run certain paid leave concurrently.
 The FMLA is a complex area of law that requires a detailed, in-depth analysis of the facts and allegations surrounding a purported FMLA violation.

 If you believe that your rights, pursuant to FMLA leave, have been violated, contact one of our experienced employment attorneys today at Foote, Mielke, Chavez & O’Neil, LLC for a case evaluation.
 Contact us online or by telephone.
 We handle cases throughout the Chicagoland area and have an office in Geneva, Illinois.